-The District's net position decreased during the most recent fiscal year.
-The majority of the decrease was due to bond issue costs incurred during the current fiscal year.
+The District's net position increased during the most recent fiscal year.
+The majority of the increase was due to a conveyance of infrastructure during the prior fiscal year.

 Key elements of the change in net position are reflected in the following table: